Skip to main content

 Search Overview

-In order to offer desktop search functionalities, TagSpaces provides a variety of search related features, which are described in this section.
+In order to offer desktop search functionalities, TagSpaces provides a variety of search-related features, which are described in this section.

 • The name of the file or the folder